Code-Institute-Submissions/Gym---Fitness/README.md

 ## THE GYM & Fitness

-Purpose is to design a website with useful information to I'ts users using HTML, CSS and Bootstrap that I have leart from Full Stack Developer Code Institute Course.
+Purpose is to design a website with useful information to I'ts users using HTML, CSS and Bootstrap that I have learnt from Full Stack Developer Code Institute Course.

 I have produced a website for fictious Gym.
 It is for a small independent gym.